 Brass is a common finish enjoyed by just about everyone.
 But unlacquered brass’s unique properties make it not universally loved.

 What is unlacquered brass?
 It is simply brass with no protective coating.
 This allows for fingerprints and smudges, that eventually give way to the entire surface being a lovely, antiqued, duller color.
 This is the tarnish people speak of (the aged look is referred to as patina).
 It’s a living finish because it changes over time!

 Most brass available in stores is lacquered, unless specified directly.
 Assume your typical brass has a thin coat of varnish of lacquer that protects it from darkening.

 Solid unlacquered brass will tarnish and darken over time as it oxidizes, but it will not corrode or rust.
 Brass is a durable metal.

-To polish unlacquered brass, rub it with Brasso or Bar Keepers Friend, and a microfiber cloth and you’ll have your brass shiny again in just a few minutes.
-But if you are polishing frequently, better to consider lacquered polished brass with no maintenance.
+To clean and polish unlacquered brass, use a microfiber cloth to rub in Brasso or Bar Keepers Friend, and you’ll have your brass shiny again in minutes.
+(But if you are polishing frequently, better to consider lacquered polished brass with no maintenance!).

 If you like the patina, leave it alone.
 That’s all there is to it; you will find it low-maintenance!